damienmaier/encrypted-vault/README.md

 # Encrypted Vault
-This is a web application that provides an online vault for organizations that need to store very sensitive documents.
+This is a client-server application that provides an online vault for organizations that need to store very sensitive documents.

-The web server is written in Rust.
-The client side code is written in WebAssembly compiled Rust that runs in the browser.
+The client and the server are both written in Rust.

 ## Description and usage

-A single server (online vault) can be accessed by several client organizations.
+A single server (online vault) can be used by several client organizations.
 Each organization can store documents on the server.

 ### Documents storage on the server
 - The server never sees the documents in clear and is not able to recover them (assuming “good” passwords).